creativewave/react-utils/README.md

 ## useTransition

-`useTransition` abstracts using `useTimeout` to schedule multiple state updates over time, with different delays and durations.
-It will always return the current state as a collection, which can be conceptualized as a box whose values are entering and exiting over time.
+`useTransition` abstracts scheduling multiple state updates over time, with different delays and durations.

+It will always return the current state as a collection, which can be conceptualized as a box whose values are entering and exiting in and out over time.
 It can be used eg. to transition between CSS classnames when a component is mounted or before unmouting.

-`useTransition :: { transitions: [Transition], onExit?: [Transition] } -> [[a], Restart, Exit?, Boolean?, Enter?]`
+`useTransition :: { transitions: [Transition], onExit?: Transition } -> [[a], Restart, Exit?, Boolean?, Enter?]`

-A `Transition` is a collection of a state value and one or two `Number`s.
-The first `Number` is the delay before the given state is applied, and the latter is the duration during which it should be applied.
-Exception: the `Transition` defined on `onExit` only contains a duration `Number`.
+A `Transition` (`[a, Number, Number?]`) is a collection of a state value (`a`), and one or two `Number`s: the first one is the delay before the given state is applied, and the second is the duration during which it should be applied, excepted for the `Transition` defined on `onExit`, which is defined only with a duration.

-`Exit`, `Enter`, and the `Boolean` value are returned only when `onExit` is provided. `Exit` will execute the `Transition` defined on `onExit` before toggling the `Boolean` value to `false`, indicating that the component can be considered as unmounted. `Enter` will toggle this value back to `true`.

 **Note:** `transitions` should be memoized, otherwhise the inital state will always be applied.

+`Exit`, `Enter`, and the `Boolean` are returned only when `onExit` is provided. `Exit` will execute the `Transition` defined on `onExit` before toggling the `Boolean` value to `false`, indicating that the component can be considered as unmounted. `Enter` will toggle this value back to `true`.

 **Demo:** [CodePen](https://codepen.io/creative-wave/pen/vMRRWd).